After you set up your Edge Load Balancing rule, you need to configure the Origin Definition behavior.

 In the Origin Definition behavior you define basic information about an Edge Load Balancing origin, and whether session persistence is required.

 In the Global Traffic Management (GTM) application, complete the domain and traffic target configurations.
-(See the Edge Load Balancing User Guide.)
+(See the GTM documentation.)

 In Property Manager, select your property and in the Origin Server behavior, change the Origin Type to Edge Load Balancing Origin.